chrenx/instagram-clone/README.md

 After that, open your browser such as chrome, and type localhost:8000 in the search bar.

-If the scripts under the bin/ folder is not runable, please use command 'chmod +x ./bin/insta485install' to make those scripts executable.
+If the scripts under the bin/ folder is not runable, please use command 'chmod +x ' for those three scripts to make them executable.